 - You can talk about dancing at a party and someone will bring up the idea that certain dance is not becoming for Christians and someone might go too far because of it.

 And you are not even talking about that!
 You are talking about the good things that the Father gives for enjoyment.
 You are like a kid at Christmas and someone takes your present from you on the pretext that you are going to ‘shoot your eye out’ or hurt someone else with it.

 So, in the interest of encouraging bravery and defending against this sort of misdirection, let me tell you a little about my background.

 I grew up in a home where there was a lot of alcohol abuse.
 I've been involved with interventions.
-I’ve had immediate family members in care centers and ninety day programs more than once.
-Our family had accidents and broken bones, physical abuse and neglect, lingering medical problems, legal and financial trouble and a whole lot of sadness related to the use and abuse of alcohol and I spent a lot of money on counselling and a lot of time in support groups to boot.
+I’ve had immediate family members in care centers and ninety-day programs more than once.
+Our family had accidents and broken bones, physical abuse and neglect, lingering medical problems, legal and financial trouble and a whole lot of sadness related to the use and abuse of alcohol and I spent a lot of money on counseling and a lot of time in support groups to boot.

 Fortunately for me, that was not my only experience with alcohol and its use.

 Starting in my twenties, I was privileged to hang out at the Rosenbladt home.
 There were festivities almost every weekend and the best was very rarely left for last (John 2).
 Because of the Christian freedom demonstrated in that house, at least initially, I wondered if I would run off the rails with the alcohol thing.
 I constantly questioned whether I was becoming like the rest of my family.

 I was never able to go in the direction of ‘drinking is bad’ however.
 Rod and the reality of the joy we all had in that house mitigated against that.

 At some point, I realized whatever I did, there was a chance I would run off the rails anyway or make some other big mistake.

 And the weird part was, gradually, I stopped worrying about it.